opendaylight/netvirt/docs/specs/ipv6-l3vpn-internet.rst

 CSIT
 ----
-CSIT provided for the BGPVPNv6 versions will be enhanced to also support connectivity to Internet.
+TBD

 Documentation Impact
 ====================
+A design document will be provided.
 Necessary documentation would be added on how to use this feature.

 References